 LINZ 2019 will be the 38th seminar carrying on this tradition and is devoted to the theme "Set Functions in Games and Decisions".
-The goal of the seminar is to present and to discuss recent advances in enriched category theory and its various applications in pure and applied mathematics.
+The goal of the seminar is to present and to discuss recent advances in set functions and non-classical measure theory and their applications in operations research, coalitional game theory and decision theory.
 Linz Seminar in 2019 will focus on the following topics:

 The "Linz" tradition has these key features: the number of participants of the Linz Seminars is usually bounded above by 40 with broad international representation and a mix of pure and applied interests; there are no parallel sessions so that all participants focus on each presentation and fully engage in each topic; and there is ample time for discussion of each presentation, with followup round tables for discussion of open problems and issues raised in the talks.
 In particular, young researchers (PhD students, junior post-docs) are encouraged to submit their latest results.